Quantized neural network for complex hologram generation: Results

 \subsection{Hologram quality}

 We evaluated the image quality of output holograms from the FP32 and INT8 models.
 The image quality was assessed using the peak signal-to-noise ratio (PSNR) and the structural similarity index measure (SSIM).
-These metrics were applied to both the amplitude and phase images of the complex hologram. \cref{tbl:hologram-quality} shows the average hologram quality for each model over the test dataset.
+These metrics were applied to both the amplitude and phase images of the complex hologram. \Cref{fig:hologram-quality} shows the average hologram quality for each model over the test dataset.
 In FP32 precision, both the original tensor holography model and our refined model had similar quality.
-However, the original INT8 model with PTSQ showed a significant decrease in hologram quality compared to FP32.
+In INT8 precision, both the original and refined PTDQ models produced holograms nearly identical to those of the FP32 models.
+However, the original PTSQ model showed a significant decrease in hologram quality compared to FP32.
 Moreover, QAT did not improve this PTSQ model, suggesting the original model has architectural limitations that result in a significant drop in accuracy after static quantization.
 In contrast, all refined INT8 models achieved comparable hologram quality to that of FP32.
-Thus, our results demonstrate that the decrease in hologram quality caused by INT8 static quantization can be minimized through our architectural enhancements.
+The improvement with QAT was minimal since the refined PTSQ model already exhibited sufficient hologram quality.
+As shown in \cref{ssec:model-architecture-and-training}, the significant accuracy drop in the original model is mainly caused by an imbalance in the histograms between the skip-connected input and the output of the final residual block.
+Our refined model addresses this issue by using ReLU6 to suppress the growth of the residual block outputs and by aligning the histograms through the convolution layers prior to concatenation.
+These results demonstrate that the decrease in hologram quality caused by INT8 static quantization can be minimized through our architectural enhancements.